 As a general rule in Texas, one's ownership of land must be in writing to be enforceable.
 You need a deed or conveyance indicating that you are the true owner.
 But there is an important exception to this rule, known as adverse possession.
-Whether you’re a property owner in Houston's suburbs or a ranch, you likely have several neighbors bordering your land.
-Surprising though it might seem, those neighbors might be able to gain legal title to pieces of your property through the legal doctrine of adverse possession.
-And while it might be less likely, an unknown trespasser can also squat on your land and develop a claim to legal ownership.
+Whether you own a ranch or property in Houston's suburbs, you likely have several neighbors bordering your land.
+Surprising though it might seem, those neighbors could gain legal title to pieces of your property through the legal doctrine of adverse possession.
+And while less likely, an unknown trespasser could also squat on your land and develop a claim to legal ownership.

-Adverse possession is a legal concept that allows a trespasser – sometimes a stranger but more often a neighbor – to gain legal title over the land of a property owner.
+Adverse possession is a legal concept that allows a trespasser (sometimes a stranger but more often a neighbor) to gain legal title over the land of a property owner.
 The concept developed in early British jurisprudence.
-Today, its function is mainly to achieve a fair result when one owner has neglected or forgotten about a piece of property while another has been using or caring for it for so long that to make him or her leave would create hardship.
+Today, its function is mainly to achieve a fair result when one owner has neglected or forgotten about a piece of property while another has been using or caring for it for so long that to make them leave would create hardship or injustice.

-There is no single statute in Texas that spells out the elements that a trespasser must establish to prove adverse possession.
-Rather, the courts have established a variety of such factors over many decades.
-As in most states, adverse possession in Texas is established from the nature of a trespasser's possession and the length of time he or she possesses the land.
+Both statutes and courts in Texas have spelled out the elements that a trespasser must establish to prove adverse possession.
+As in most states, adverse possession in Texas is established from the nature of a trespasser's possession and the length of time in possession of the land.
 A trespasser's possession must be:

 Under Tex.
 Civ.
 Prac. & Rem.
-Code § 16.024, the trespasser can bring a claim of adverse possession after three years.
-However, he or she must establish "color of title” – meaning that the trespasser has some sort of deed or conveyance, albeit perhaps a mistaken one, that shows that he or she is a record title owner.
+Code § 16.024, the trespasser can bring a claim of adverse possession after a mere 3 years.
+To do so, however, they must establish "color of title," meaning that the trespasser has some sort of deed or conveyance, albeit perhaps a mistaken one, showing their name as record title owner.

-An example of this would be a trespasser who duly purchased a property, and the deed mistakenly indicated that his purchase included part of a neighbor's land.
-He occupies that part of the mistaken land for three years under the assumption that he bought it, and the neighbor says nothing.
-In this situation, after three years, he could bring a claim under § 16.024 to actually acquire that land under adverse possession.
+An example of this would be a trespasser who duly purchased a property, and the deed mistakenly indicated that the purchase included part of a neighbor's land.
+The trespasser occupies that part of the mistaken land for three years under the assumption that it's a rightful possession, while the neighbor says nothing.
+In this situation, after three years, the trespasser could bring a claim under § 16.024 to actually acquire that land under adverse possession.

 Under Tex.
 Civ.
 Prac. & Rem.
-Code § 16.025, the trespasser can bring a claim of adverse possession after five years.
+Code § 16.025, a trespasser can bring a claim of adverse possession after 5 years.
 Here, adverse possession can be established in a similar manner as § 16.024, with the added factors of showing "cultivation" of the land and payment of taxes.
-In other words, if a trespasser cares for a piece of land and also pays property taxes on that land, these weigh in favor of giving him or her record title after a five-year period.
+In other words, if a trespasser cares for a piece of land and also pays property taxes on it, these weigh in favor of granting record title after a five-year period.

 Under Tex.
 Civ.
 Prac. & Rem.
-Code § 16.026, the trespasser can bring suit within ten years without any sort of tax payments or "color of title."
-However, the claimant must be able to establish all other standard elements of adverse possession – open, exclusive, continual, actual and hostile possession of the land.
+Code § 16.026, a trespasser can bring suit within 10 years without any sort of tax payments or "color of title."
+However, the claimant must be able to establish all other standard elements of adverse possession: open, exclusive, continual, actual and hostile possession of the land.
 By statute, any land acquired under this provision is limited to 160 acres.